 Antioxidants and cancer prevention

-Some scientists believe that antioxidant vitamins and minerals may help to prevent cancer when included in a healthy, balanced diet.
-Early stage trials also suggest that they might help prevent cachexia in people with cancer.
+Some scientists believe that antioxidant vitamins and minerals may help to prevent cancer.
+This is when it forms part of a healthy, balanced diet.
+Early stage trials suggested that they might help prevent cachexia.

-In theory, antioxidants help protect body cells from damage by oxygen particles called free radicals.
-But antioxidants, vitamin and mineral supplements are not routinely advised for people with cancer as there is no proof that they help, especially not single nutrients or supplements that are a higher dose than the Recommended Daily Allowance (RDA).
+In theory, antioxidants help protect body cells from damage.
+This damage is from oxygen particles called free radicals.
+But doctors don't advise antioxidants, vitamin and mineral supplements for people with cancer.
+There is no proof that they help.
+Especially not a higher dose than the Recommended Daily Allowance (RDA).